-Sporadic hazard reporting culture is another thing to watch out.
+Sporadic hazard reporting culture is another thing to watch out for.
 One month your hazard reports are well above the last month, then consistent, then abnormally low, and so on.
-And what we are talking about here is not simply just natural month over month variance, but a dramatic difference every month.
+And what we are talking about here is not simply just natural month-over-month variance, but a dramatic difference every month.
 It should raise a few flag questions for month 1 (very high reporting) and month 2 (very low):

 - What is the difference in operations between both months?